How to cook black-eyed peas video (scroll down for recipe)

 I’m pretty sure it’s superstition, since by now I should be utterly swimming in gold coins and heating my personal blimp with a fireplace that runs exclusively on 100-dollar-bills.
-But… here I am instead typing on a 6-year-old laptop with a busted mousepad and wearing a blanket because I can’t afford to run the G.D. heater.
+But I am instead typing on a 6-year-old laptop with a busted mousepad and wearing a blanket because I can’t afford to run the G.D. heater.
 So, basically, I’m saying don’t count on eating a bowl of peas to make you rich.

-Black-Eyed Peas with Salt Pork
+Black-Eyed Peas recipe

 - 1 lb frozen blackeyed peas